Disabled Students' Allowance (DSA)

 • Is separate from your student loan and it does not have to be paid back.

-• Is not means-tested, i.e. the support you receive depends on your needs, rather than your income.
+• Is not means-tested, ie the support you receive depends on your needs, rather than your income.

 The support provided via DSA is based upon need.
-It is tailored to the individual and takes into account the demands and activities associated with your HE course.
+It is tailored to the individual and takes into account the demands and activities associated with your university course.
 It may include specialist equipment / assistive technology, non-medical helper support, and / or support for travel.

 Examples of specialist equipment / assistive technology include: